 4. Optimize your Link Previews

-Link previews have three elements that are big determinants whether or not the reader will click on your link: the image, the headline, and the short description.
+Social media link previews have three elements that are big determinants whether or not your reader will click on your link: the image, the headline, and the short description.

-Unlike Facebook and LinkedIn, Twitter doesn’t allow you to customize link previews as you post so you have to set it up from the back end of your site.
+Twitter doesn’t allow you to customize link previews before so you have to set it up from the back end of your site.
 If you don’t have this feature installed on your site, work with your developer to install it so you can easily change your social link previews every time you create or edit a page.
 At Greenlining, we installed the Yoast SEO WordPress plugin to do this and here’s what it looks like:

-Make it a practice to customize these link previews every time you post new content on your site.
-Link previews drive more attention to your tweets with its image, and when a user clicks the image out of curiosity, BAM, they go to your site.
+Make it a practice to customize these link previews every time you post new content.
+Link previews drive more attention to your tweets with their images.
+When a user clicks the image out of curiosity, BAM, they land on your site.

 5. Say More Using Custom Images

 — Greenlining (@Greenlining) March 24, 2017

 Studies prove that images on tweets increase engagement rates.
 Images can be extensions of your tweets when you’ve run out of characters.
 Adding text on the images allows you to say more without worrying about Twitter’s character limit.
 Unless you’re driving traffic to a website, you should use images on tweets as much as possible to amplify your message.
 You don’t need to be an experienced graphic designer to create these images.
 Simply use free services like Canva or Pablo to design professional images that will boost your engagement rates.

 Note: If your goal is to drive traffic to a site, don’t attach images because attached images override link previews.
 Clicking on an attached image does not direct a user to your page so you’re better off using link previews for website traffic campaigns.
 For engagement campaigns, use images.
 For website traffic campaigns, use link previews.